abhiTronix/vidgear/docs/help/writegear_faqs.md

 !!! new "New in v0.2.1"
     This example was added in `v0.2.1`.

-!!! warning "This example assume you already have a [**YouTube Account with Live-Streaming enabled**](https://support.google.com/youtube/answer/2474026#enable) for publishing video."
+!!! alert "This example assume you already have a [**YouTube Account with Live-Streaming enabled**](https://support.google.com/youtube/answer/2474026#enable) for publishing video."

 !!! danger "Make sure to change [_YouTube-Live Stream Key_](https://support.google.com/youtube/answer/2907883#zippy=%2Cstart-live-streaming-now) with yours in following code before running!"